myzin1176/Celestial-RAT/README.md

-# Celestial Remote Administration Tool Source Code
+# Celestial Remote Administration Tool

 ## About
 This repo contains both source code and compiled version of leaked Celestial Remote Administration Tool with fixes, related to remote desktop and camera proper functioning and builder.